populse/mia_processes/docs/source/documentation/pipelines/preprocess/Spatial_preprocessing_1.rst

 -------------

-.. [#label] The voxel_sizes_func parameter value of the Normalize12_2 brick is set to [2.0, 2.0, 2.0] (valid for cevastoc, cevastoc32, etc. CVRa studies at
+.. [#label] The voxel_sizes_func parameter value of the Normalize12_2 brick is set to [2.0, 2.0, 2.0] (valid for cevastoc, cevastoc32, etc., CVR studies at
 	    `CLUNI <http://www.neuroradiologie-grenoble.fr/>`_ - `IRMaGe <https://irmage.univ-grenoble-alpes.fr/>`_).